 This morning you can choose to visit Sintra and Cascais, two local towns where packing your swimmers for a dip is essential.
 If you haven't already fallen in love then here's more of a picture about what's in store for you global roamers.
 Ruins with a throwback to Moorish and Roman times, cute domed cathedrals, plazas lined with sunny cafes and grand squares where stopping for drinks and peri peri chicken along the way is essential.
 Those looking for local vibes will fall head over heels for bohemian bars and riverside clubs, and plenty of cute boutiques for those feeling an itch for spending.
 Wrap things up by tasting the city over a traditional Portuguese dinner packed with seafood.

 Our last full day on tour, last chance for some final Pastel de nata (those Portuguese egg tart pastry's we have no doubt come to know and love).
 Save the sadness for tomorrow, today we take the scenic journey back to Madrid for one final evening of mischief.Here we are, back where the party started 14 life-changing days ago.
 A traditional Madridlenos dinner is up for grabs this evening, a final salute to the culture filled extravaganza that has been our epic journey.
 We're talking fried squid, chorizo, Spanish tortillas...and that's just the start.
-All washed down with some wine and sangria, all in the name of culture of course!
+All washed down with some wine, all in the name of culture of course!

 Tears and tissues and pinky swears for a reunion trip will mark the blur of sadness that is our morning departure.
 These are the memories that will stay with you a life time; make sure your next Contiki adventure is just around the corner.